What a difference 15 years can make.

 To call Kidman his rock is a quaint understatement—though Urban has been perfectly happy to use that term.
 Asked if he was scared to undergo vocal surgery in 2012, he told Rolling Stone, "For some reason, no. I thought I was in really good hands.
 I had Nic with me—she was such a rock.
 That helped hugely.
 She came all the way up to Boston, where I had the surgery, and she was with me the whole way."

 Only if it had been any other way would that have been a shock.

-"Meeting her and getting married wasn't life-changing, it was life-beginning," Urban told CBS News just last month.
+"Meeting her and getting married wasn't life-changing, it was life-beginning," Urban told CBS News in 2016.
 "It was literally, like, 'OK, life starts.'"

-Of course, no famous couple makes it 10 years without running the divorce-rumors gauntlet.
+Of course, no famous couple makes it all these years without running the divorce-rumors gauntlet.